sam-klok/CommaSeparatedStringToColumn/readme.txt

 I actully wrote this progam under Windows long time ago and use it for coding purpuses.
 I'm planning to rewrite it with WPF.
-But for now, let's try TypeScript, should work everywhere.
+But for now, let's try TypeScript, should work everywhere - just download locally on your PC.

 Funny that many TypeScript errors, explained on Stack Overflow as "Angular" errors.. :)
 But this is not an Angular example.
 Pure HTML + TypeScript.